Criminology (master's program)

 Tuition fees for graduate programs at UOIT are charged on a flat-fee or fee-per-credit basis and vary by program and student status.

-For current, specific fees and details on flat-fee versus fee-per-credit programs, please visit the Tuition and Fees section of the Graduate Studies website.
+For current, specific fees and details on flat-fee versus fee-per-credit programs, please see tuition and fees.